sensapex/acq4-autopatch/README.md

  * A commercial license is appropriate for development of proprietary/commercial software where you do not want to share any source code with third parties or otherwise cannot comply with the terms of the GNU LGPL version 3.
-To purchase a commercial license, contact office@sensapex.com
+To purchase a commercial license, contact [our sales team](office@sensapex.com).
  * Licensed under the GNU Lesser General Public License (LGPL) version 3 is appropriate for the development of open-source applications, provided you can comply with the terms and conditions of the GNU LGPL version 3 (or GNU GPL version 3).
 See [LGPL-3](LGPL-3) for details.